 The highly localized metal loss seen in galvanized pipe is not typically seen in black steel piping.
 Black steel pipe in dry pipe systems experiences generalized metal loss and wall-thinning at any location where trapped water is present.
 While this corrosion can result in large amounts of iron oxides, it does not result in highly localized pitting and rapid development of leaks.

 |Highly localized corrosion in a galvanized pipe sample|

 In black steel dry and pre-action systems, leaks typically do not develop until 15-20 years after initial installation.
 However, obstruction risk from the formation of iron oxides occurs well before leaks begin to develop.

 Despite increasing awareness amongst installing contractors, specifying engineers, and governing bodies, galvanized pipe continues to be installed in some new dry and pre-action systems.
 In order to extend the useful service life of these systems, it is essential that a corrosion control strategy be deployed before significant damage occurs.
 Since it is nearly impossible to remove the trapped water from these systems, the only method to effectively prevent corrosion in these systems is to remove the corrosive specie, oxygen.

 ECS has developed Dry Pipe Nitrogen Inerting (DPNI) technology to quickly remove oxygen from inside a sprinkler system and prevent its re-entry, mitigating the risk of corrosion.
-For more information on the technology, read our guide to ECS nitrogen generators and venting devices below.
+For more information on the technology, read our knowledge guide to ECS nitrogen generators and venting devices below.